 Ok, so you either need to chop more, or you can still keep some things from that middle “can’t live without” column, or you’re right about where you need to be.

-Try to narrow down again by thinking about who is really important to you.
+One of my best tips when working to set a realistic Christmas budget is to narrow down again by thinking about who is really important to you.
 I know you want to buy presents for all the people who are important to you, but realistically, you may not be able to.
 Put this list in order of importance too.
-Spouse, children, parents, extended family, etc. Stop expanding the list when you run out of space in the budget.
+Spouse, children, parents, extended family, neighbors, service providers, etc. Stop expanding the list when you run out of space in the budget.

 I make it sound so easy, don’t I?
 I know, if it was that easy, we wouldn’t be having this discussion.